kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.1.5 - June 04, 2013 =
+= 4.1.5 - June 29, 2013 =
-* Updated Video.js to version 4.0.4
+* Updated Video.js to version 4.1.0
 * Restored code to show captions and download links in gallery pop-ups.
 * Fixed conflict with fitVids.js by disabling the function whenever a video is embedded with the KGVID shortcode. fitVid.js is not compatible with the Video.js player and is not necessary to make videos responsive when you are using this plugin.
+* Increased bitrate of encoded videos.
-* Increased play button triangle size.
+* Increased play button circle thickness and triangle size.
+* Made video title overlay background slightly transparent and the title width fluid through CSS rather than JS.

 = 4.1.4 - May 30, 2013 =
 * Updated Video.js to version 4.0.3 which includes fixes when hitting esc to exit fullscreen that this plugin had previously dealt with through additional JavaScript.